yati-sagade/yati-sagade.github.io/_posts/2014-11-02-opencv-android-setup.markdown

       --activity MainActivity --path myproject --package com.myproject

 Note here the value taken by the `--target` option.
-It specifies API level to build your project against.
+It specifies the API level to build your project against.
 To see a list of available targets on your system, do